thainamhoang/adasite/index.md

 {% include analysis/2013_embedding_example.html %}

-As we have only one big cluster, then the question to ask when coming back to the the research problem is "whether the movies with higher degree are more successful", Thus, we should see that the lighter nodes are bigger.
+As we have only one big cluster, then the question to ask when coming back to to the research problem is "whether the movies with higher degree are more successful", Thus, we should see that the lighter nodes are bigger.
 From the visual inspection it is really hard to tell if there is any association.
 There are bigger nodes (higher rated → more successful)